Get the Facts: Ukraine

 In particular, do not forget how Democrats used Ukraine as a pawn in their impeachment debacle.
 Lt.
 Col. Alex Vindman, Adam Schiff, and Nancy Pelosi should reflect on how their partisan actions not only weakened America, but also weakened Ukraine and made it more vulnerable to Putin’s aggression.

 Those same Democrats are now hurling false attacks and engaging in the politics of personal destruction in their scorched earth campaign to gain Wisconsin’s U.S. Senate seat.
-They have already outspent me by $13 million to $2 million.
+They have already spent $70 million against me.
 Any financial support you are willing to offer to help me level the playing field will be highly appreciated.
 Click here to contribute.

 Fighting for freedom,